vibhavkarthik03/thread_explorer/README.md

 ## Idea/Solution

-Note: The comments API doesn't support pagination and fields that highlights deleted comments.
+Note: The comments API doesn't support pagination and fields that highlights deleted or dead comments.

 > **Keep the full tree in memory, but render only what is visible.**